i-like-robots/hyperons/README.md

 CSS Properties may be written in camelCase for consistency with accessing the properties with JavaScript in the browser (e.g. `element.style.marginBottom`).
 Vendor prefixes other than `ms` should always begin with a capital letter (e.g. `WebkitHyphens`).

-Hyperons will automatically append a `px` suffix to number values but certain properties will remain unitless (e.g. `z-index` and `order`).
+Hyperons will automatically append a `px` suffix to number values but certain properties will remain unit-less (e.g. `z-index` and `order`).
 If you want to use units other than `px`, you should specify the value as a string with the desired unit.
 For example:

 ```jsx
 // Input: